 In the standard driving mode, the new BMW i8 Coupe and new BMW i8 Roadster can be driven exclusively on the electric motor alone – from step-off to a speed of 105 km/h, which is up from 70 km/h in the original i8.
 The combustion engine is only brought into play at higher speeds or when the driver stamps down hard on the accelerator, and is switched off again far more frequently when a measured driving style is maintained.
 Pressing the eDrive button allows both models to travel at up to 120 km/h on electric power alone.
 The electric range of the new BMW i8 Coupe in the NEDC test cycle has increased to 55 kilometers (34 miles)* and the new BMW i8 Roadster posts a figure of 53 kilometers (33 miles)*.

 The internal combustion engine has also undergone further optimization to ready it for the new BMW i8 Coupe and new BMW i8 Roadster.
-The three-cylinder unit extracts maximum output of 170 kW/231 hp from its displacement of just 1.5 liters, along with peak torque of 320 Nm (236 lb-ft).
+The three-cylinder unit extracts a maximum output of 170 kW/231 hp from its displacement of just 1.5 liters, along with peak torque of 320 Nm (236 lb-ft).
 In the process, it generates an even sportier soundtrack.
 A particulate filter is now fitted to further reduce emissions by absorbing the particulate matter contained in the exhaust gases.
 The system output produced by the electric motor and engine acting in unison is now 275 kW/374 hp.
 The new BMW i8 Coupe accelerates from 0 to 100 km/h in 4.4 seconds, while the new BMW i8 Roadster takes a tick longer with a time of 4.6 seconds.
 Both models have an electronically limited top speed of 250 km/h.
 Combined fuel consumption, as calculated in the EU test cycle for plug-in hybrid vehicles, stands at 1.9 liters per 100 kilometers for the BMW i8 Coupe and 2.1 liters per 100 kilometers for the BMW i8 Roadster, plus 14.0 kWh and 14.5 kWh of electrical energy respectively per 100 kilometers.
 Petrol CO2 emissions come in at 42 grams per kilometer for the BMW i8 Coupe and 46 grams per kilometer for the BMW i8 Roadster.

 The electric motor’s power is transmitted to the front wheels and the engine’s drive to the rear wheels, resulting in a hybrid-specific all-wheel-drive system that is controlled by the car’s intelligent energy management.
-In hybrid mode, the electric motor provides a power boost to assist the engine when the driver is accelerating with particular vigour.
+In hybrid mode, the electric motor provides a power boost to assist the engine when the driver is accelerating with particular vigor.
 It is also able to recuperate energy and feed it to the high-voltage battery on the overrun and under braking.
 The petrol engine’s high-voltage starter-generator can likewise generate additional reserves of electricity, thereby ensuring sufficient energy is on tap at all times for the electric drive system in the new BMW i8 Coupe and new BMW i8 Roadster.

 When the navigation system’s route guidance function is activated, the intelligent energy management ensures the electric motor is employed as extensively as possible and as judiciously as possible from an efficiency point of view.
 The system analyses the route in full and sets up the powertrain management to run on purely electric power, particularly over low-speed sections of the journey.
 The model-specific tuning of the suspension and damping systems, the specially configured steering characteristics, a firmer roll stabilization set-up and targeted modification of the DSC parameters together guarantee that the new BMW i8 Roadster retains all of the plug-in hybrid sports car’s trademark handling and performance qualities.
 Dynamic Damper Control is included as